steelsofliquid/opensteelos/docs/overview.md

 ---

+> As of the 20th of October, 2025, this directory structure has yet to be implemented, due to issues with the current codebase in relation to the PIT driver and possibly interrupt manager.

 The way OpenSteel/OS is organised is fairly simple, in theory.
-There are a set of base directories: `include/`, `docs/`, `build/`, `src/` and `_archive`.
+There are a set of base directories: `include/`, `docs/`, `object/`, `src/` and `_archive`.
 A sixth directory, `linkers/`, may be added in the future if the complexity of the language increases, but there's five for now.
  - `include/` contains all of the header files.
 It has practically exclusive reign of the `common/` subdir and namespace.
  - `src/` contains the source code for everything, including the kernel, bootloader, drivers, and other components.
  - `docs/` contains all of the technical documentation.
- - `build/` contains compiled content for those who don't want to compile OpenSteel/OS themselves.
+ - `object/` contains compiled content for those who don't want to compile OpenSteel/OS themselves.
  - `_archive/` contains materials no longer used in OpenSteel/OS by default, including experimental content.

 The `include/` and `src/` directories contain relatively similar subdirectories: